velnic/velnic/README.md

 ## 👋 Hi, I'm Nicolas

-* 💻 Software Engineer with ~10 years of frontend experience — React, design systems, and whatever looks interesting.
+* 💻 Software Engineer with ~9 years of experience — React, design systems, and whatever looks interesting.
 * 🕵️ Currently going deep into CTFs.
 I break things on purpose and write about it at [velnic.dev](https://velnic.dev).